suhvishalp/cg-java-1224/readme.md

                 - returns a string representation of the object
                 - by default, it returns the class name followed by the @ symbol and the object's hashcode in hexadecimal
-                - we can override the Object class's toString() method in any custom class i.e. Employee, Product etc. to return a string representation of the object
+                - we can override the Object class's toString() method in any custom class i.e. Employee, Product etc. to return a string representation of the object's state

             - boolean equals(Object obj)
                 - compares two objects for equality